 Graduate Student Research Complex | Rooms 052, 054, 056, 058 & 061

-The basement of the new building will feature an expanded area for use by graduate students and faculty conducting research.
-The facility will feature a computer lab for experiments that doubles as a call center, a focus group facility, psychophysiology lab, eye-tracking lab, and an additional classroom for other group-based studies.
-The focus group facility will feature an interview room with ceiling mounted microphones, a remote controlled camera system featuring three cameras, and a control room behind a one-way glass panel where the interviewees can be observed and the audio-visual equipment is operated.
+The basement of the new building features an expanded area for use by graduate students and faculty conducting research.
+The facility includes a computer lab for experiments that doubles as a call center, a focus group facility, psychophysiology lab, eye-tracking lab, and an additional classroom for other group-based studies.
+The focus group facility comes equipped with an interview room with ceiling mounted microphones, a remote controlled camera system featuring three cameras, and a control room behind a one-way glass panel where the interviewees can be observed and the audio-visual equipment is operated.
 The psychophysiology lab features a computer operated system that allows for the monitoring of a participants vital signs and physical reactions when exposed to stimulus, and the eye-tracking lab allows for the monitoring of the movement of a participants eyes when subjected to visual stimulus such as a computer or TV screen.
 The experimental computer lab and additional classroom allow for group studies using computerized stimulus as well as in room LCD monitors which will have access to cable TV.
 All of the research facilities feature connectivity throughout the complex to allow for remote operation of research equipment, and remote audio/video monitoring of the participants in the various facilities.
 The facility also features a number of offices and reception areas.